-buyer," FICC would instead require such Sponsored Members to meet the requirements that an entity enumerated in subsection (a)(1)(i)(H) of the definition of "qualified institutional buyer" in Rule 144A (e.g., a corporation) must satisfy in order to be a "qualified institutional buyer" (other than requirements relating to entity type or organizational form).
-Under this alternative requirement, institutional firms whose entity types are not expressly included within the definition of "qualified institutional buyer" in Rule 144A (such as non-U.S. sovereign wealth funds) would be eligible to be Sponsored Members, provided they satisfy the financial thresholds that an entity enumerated in subsection (a)(1)(i)(H) of the definition of "qualified institutional buyer" in Rule 144A (e.g., a corporation) must meet in order to be a "qualified institutional buyer" is appropriate to tie this requirement to the definition of "qualified institutional buyer."
+into one of the enumerated categories in Rule 144A's definition of "qualified institutional buyer," FICC would instead require such Sponsored Members to satisfy the financial requirements that an entity specifically listed in paragraph (a)(1)(i) of Rule 144A must satisfy in order to be a "qualified institutional buyer" as specified in that paragraph.
+Under this alternative requirement, institutional firms whose entity types are not expressly included within the definition of "qualified institutional buyer" in Rule 144A (such as non-U.S. sovereign wealth funds) would be eligible to be Sponsored Members, provided they satisfy the financial requirements that an entity specifically listed in paragraph (a)(1)(i) of Rule 144A must satisfy in order to be a "qualified institutional buyer" as specified in that paragraph.
 Because conceptions of financial sophistication may change with time, FICC believes it is appropriate to tie this requirement to the definition of "qualified institutional buyer" in Rule 144A, as such definition may be amended from time to time.

-FICC believes that expanding eligibility to become a Sponsored Member beyond registered Investment Companies under the Investment Company Act of 1940 is appropriate because FICC's risk management of the Sponsoring Member-Sponsored Member relationship occurs primarily at the Sponsoring Member level,11 and the proposed expansion of the entity types eligible to participate in FICC as Sponsored Members (and the commensurate potential volume increase in novated activity) would not require any changes to FICC's risk management practices applicable to Sponsoring Members or to FICC's operational practices applicable to the comparison, novation, netting and settlement of Sponsored Member Trades.
+FICC believes that expanding eligibility to become a Sponsored Member beyond registered Investment Companies under the Investment Company Act of 1940 is appropriate because FICC's risk management of the Sponsoring Member-Sponsored Member relationship occurs primarily at the Sponsoring Member level, 11 and the proposed expansion of the entity types eligible to participate in FICC as Sponsored Members (and the commensurate potential volume increase in novated activity) would not require any changes to FICC's risk management practices applicable to Sponsoring Members or to FICC's operational practices applicable to the comparison, novation, netting and settlement of Sponsored Member Trades.

-FICC also believes that the proposed expansion of entity types eligible to participate in FICC as Sponsored Members would help to safeguard the U.S. financial market by lowering the risk of liquidity drain, protecting against fire sale risk,12 and decreasing settlement and operational risk.
+FICC also believes that the proposed expansion of entity types eligible to participate in FICC as Sponsored Members would help to safeguard the U.S. financial market by lowering the risk of liquidity drain, protecting against fire sale risk, 12 and decreasing settlement and operational risk.